rackerlabs/support-how-to/content/cloud-servers/backing-up-your-files-with-rsync.md

 To keep your files and system secure, be sure to use encryption when uploading or downloading files.
 This example uses the SSH protocol with rsync to keep your data secure.
 If you prefer not to use SSH, you will be prompted for a password each time you run rsync.

-If you use rysnc to automate your backups, ensure that the destination server (where the backup directory is located) has access to the originating server.
+If you use rsync to automate your backups, ensure that the destination server (where the backup directory is located) has access to the originating server.

-To backup your files from one server to another, run the following command on the destination server:
+To back up your files from one server to another, run the following command on the destination server:

     rsync -e 'ssh -p 30000' -avl --delete --stats --progress demo@123.45.67.890:/home/demo /backup

 Following is an explanation of each part of the command:

--  `-e 'ssh -p 30000'` - Ensures rsync uses the SSH protocol and sets the port.
+-  `-e 'ssh -p 30000'` - Ensures that rsync uses the SSH protocol and sets the port.

--  `-avl` - A shortcut containing three options:
+-  `-avl` - A shortcut that contains three options:

     -  `-a` - Archive.
 Saves the permission settings for the files.
     -  `-v` - Verbose.
 Returns more information about what rsync is doing.
-You can change how much information rsync returns by eliminating `-v` or request more information with `-vv` or `-vvv`.

-       **Note:** Setting verbose mode with `-vvv` returns all information about the rsync process.
+You can change how much information rsync returns by eliminating `-v`, or you can request more information with `-vv` or `-vvv`.
+Setting verbose mode with `-vvv` returns all information about the rsync process.
     -  `-l` - Links.
 Preserves any symlinks you created on the source server.

--  `--delete` - Deletes files from the destination folder that are no longer required (i.e. they have been deleted from the folder being backed up).
+-  `--delete` - Deletes files from the destination folder that are no longer required (that is, they have been deleted from the originating folders).

 -  `--stats` - Adds more output regarding the file transfer status.

 -  `--progress` - Displays the progress of each file transfer.

--  `demo@123.45.67.890:/home/demo` - The originating folders to backup.
+-  `demo@123.45.67.890:/home/demo` - The originating folders to back up.

    **Note:** Rsync differentiates between `/home/demo` and `/home/demo/`.
-With the trailing slash, rsync will copy the contents of the directory, but won't recreate the directory.
-In this example, we're backing up a folder from one system to another, so leaving off the trailing slash will replicate the entire directory structure.
+With the trailing slash, rsync copies the contents of the directory, but doesn't recreate the directory.
+This example backs up a folder from one system to another, so omitting the trailing slash replicates the entire directory structure.

--  `/backup/` - Identifies the folder on the backup server to place the files.
+-  `/backup/` - Identifies the folder on the backup server in which to place the files.

-Your output should look similar to the following:
+Your output should look similar to the following output:

     receiving file list ...
     31345 files to consider